delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 When requesting in person, here are the steps to be taken by the requesting party;

-• Present valid photo identification.
+• Present a valid photo identification.

-• Wait while custodian reviews the request
+• Wait while the custodian reviews the request

 • Pay fees to obtain copies